Historic ferries of the Atlanta area: Bell's Ferry

 Note: The first sentence below has no historical documentation.
 There are no historical references to a Bell's Ferry across Little River.
 There was a King's Ferry there in the 1830s See book cited below.
 Consult court documents and information about Bell's Ferry cited here below.

 Bell's Ferry was a privately run ferry across the Little River in Cherokee County.
 This location is now part of a narrow arm of Lake Allatoona, and the present-day Bell's Ferry Road crosses the Little River over a bridge.
 Bells Ferry Road runs from Church Street (former Georgia State Route 3 (SR 3), one block west of former SR 5 on Cherokee Street) in Marietta, north to Marietta Street (former SR 5 in Canton).
 It is an alternative route between the two county seats, departing well west of former SR 5 (which is now renumbered onto Interstate 575).
 Until 1984, the section of this road from SR 92 at Oak Grove north to Canton was designated as SR 205.

 Within the city of Marietta, street name signs use the proper "Bell's" rather than "Bells".
 The southernmost end of the road is called Church Street Extension, although it is a turn off Church Street, and a straight continuation of Bells Ferry Road.
 The name change occurs at an arbitrary place in the road (near Cobb Electric Membership Corporation), instead of at a major intersection such as Cobb Parkway.
 This section was once the main street through the small town of Elizabeth.

 According to Cherokee County court documents of 1835, James H. Bell operated a ferry across the Etowah River.
 It has been suggested that, since James Bell owned Land Lot 252/21/2 at the time and as it contained both banks of the Etowah, this was the probable location of his ferry.
 This site is near present-day Bridge Mill community, northwest of Bells Ferry and Sixes roads.

 In June 1835, Bell sold the land and ferry.
 In January 1837, Bell purchased Land Lot 478/21/2 on the Etowah.
 A ferry had been established there in 1834 by Jonathan J. Johnson.
 Bell operated this ferry until December 1855, when he sold the property to Samuel Lovinggood.
 He built a bridge across the Etowah near this location.
 Land Lot 478 is near present-day Victoria Landing on Lake Allatoona.

 These two Bell's ferry locations account for the Bell's Ferry Rd. between Canton and Marietta, and also for the Bell's Ferry roads found across the Etowah River, running north and west from the Land Lot 478/21/2 ferry site.

 DeFoor's Ferry

-Originally Montgomery Ferry.
-Run by Martin DeFoor.